likema/pygalgen/README.md

                         Output type, default output file extension or svg if not specified output
-  -j JS, --js JS        Javascript file, effective when type is PNG -s STYLE, --style STYLE
+  -j JS, --js JS        Javascript file, effective when type is PNG -c CONFIG, --config CONFIG
+                        Config block in YAML or JSON -s STYLE, --style STYLE
                         Style name, override style name only when trailing with a "!", override entire style when trailing with